Chart Color Schemes

 The level of residential development activity in Haberfield - Summer Hill is very low in comparison to the average area assessed nationally by AreaSearch

 Haberfield-Summer Hill has seen approximately 13 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, 66 homes were approved, with an additional 2 approved so far in FY26.
-On average, 0.1 new residents arrived per new home over these years, indicating that supply has kept pace with or exceeded demand.
+Over the past five financial years, from FY21 to FY25, around 66 homes were approved, with another 3 approved so far in FY26.
+On average, about 0.1 new residents have moved into each newly approved home over these five years.

 Frequently Asked Questions - Development